MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windriver-pulsar-linux-on-minnowboard-turbot/docs/installing-windriver-pulsar-linux-on-minnowboard-turbot.md

 ## Installing Wind River Pulsar Linux

-Wind River Pulsar Linux* is the industry's leading commercial open source software platform for building embeded devices.
+Wind River Pulsar Linux* is the industry's leading commercial open source software platform for building embedded devices.
 This tutorial will get you up and running on your MinnowBoard Turbot.

 ### What You’ll Need